 Town Manager Michael Driscoll announced the appointment of a Director of Administration and Finance for the Watertown Department of Public Works.
 Jesse L. Myott has been named the new Director of Administration and Finance.
 The position had previously been held by Dennis Sheehan, who left Watertown to become Town Administrator for the Town of Stoneham.
 Myott had been the Assistant Treasurer, Finance & Performance Analyst, and Recreation Department Manager for the Town of Brookline.
 In Brookline, some of his duties included town-wide cashflow management and reconciliation, operating and capital improvement budget development, customer valuation and cost of revenue analysis for town programs and services.

-The following information was provided by State Sen. Will Brownsberger’s office:
+The following information was provided by the Watertown Town Manager’s Office:

 Town Manager Michael J. Driscoll is seeking Watertown citizens interested in serving on the following Town Boards, Commissions and Committees in accordance with Ordinance # 2007-46, an Ordinance on the Timing and Process of Appointments to Town Boards, Commissions and Committees.
 Interested applicants should submit a letter of interest accompanied by a resume or other information concerning background or experience by email to email@example.com or Town Manager’s Office, 149 Main Street, Watertown, Massachusetts 02472.
 Board/Commission: Zoning Board of Appeals

 Description: Board of Appeals grants all special permits and variances needed for certain construction and development projects.
 Candidates should have knowledge of M.G.L.
 Chapter 40A, the Zoning Act, as well as architecture, engineering, landscape design, construction, planning, law, or related field.
 Board meets once a month, usually the last Wednesday of each month; special meetings, as required.